 Marketing concepts with emphasis on marketing management.
 Explores marketing strategies involving the variables of the marketing mix (product, pricing, promotion, and distribution), coordinated and integrated across multiple country markets.
 Examines the distinctive differences, influences, and issues faced by companies when conducting marketing activities in the domestic and global environment.

 169 Special Topics in Business.

 Fall (1-4).

 Reflection of various issues and trends in business.
 Topics may vary from offering to offering.
+May be repeated for degree credit.

 Credit/no credit only.